 Co-litigation counsel in $60 million declaratory judgment action for a multinational company in Lubbock, Texas federal court, and in ten separate state court lawsuits.
-Argued all hearings in federal and state courts, drafted majority of briefs.
+Argued all hearings in federal and state courts.
 Defeated a motion to dismiss the federal declaratory judgment action, and obtained summary judgment in same court on federal preemption and UCC limitation of remedies issues.
 Assisted in winning case on appeal to the Fifth Circuit, and assisted in preparation for argument at United States Supreme Court.

 - March 2000–May 2001

 Served as co-counsel in $1 billion patent ownership lawsuit in Lubbock, Texas federal court.
 Defeated a motion to dismiss, and the case was successfully settled for the client.